team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/scenario-issue.md

   - If the subtask is about producing or updating an artifact, a (perma)link to that (updated) artifact MUST be provided.
   - If the subtask was completed for some other reason, that reason MUST be provided.
 - Evidence MUST be written in one of these formats:
-  - In parentheses after the Text subtask.
+  - In parentheses after the Textual subtask.
-  - In a sublist under the Text subtask.
+  - In a sublist under the Textual subtask.

 A subtask is completed when:

-- It is a Text subtask and the evidence shows the subtask was completed, e.g., the PR was merged, the decision was made, etc.
+- It is a Textual subtask and the evidence shows the subtask was completed, e.g., the PR was merged, the decision was made, etc.
-- It is not a Text subtask and the issue is closed.
+- It is not a Textual subtask and the issue is closed.

 When a subtask is completed, the subtask checkbox in the Subtask list MUST be ticked.